George Floyd protests in Connecticut: North Haven

 Over 100 people attended a protest and march on the Town Green on August 25.

 Norwich

 Several hundred protesters gathered in Downtown Norwich on June 2.

 Old Saybrook

 On June 3, hundreds of people gathered for a vigil to honor victims of police brutality.
 They marched up and down Main Street and also gathered at the Katharine Hepburn Cultural Arts Center, where they listened to a group of speakers, including State Senator Norm Needleman.

 Oxford

 On June 7, over 400 people gathered on Route 67.
 Protesters took a knee for about eight minutes 46 seconds.

 Portland

-Around two dozen people attended a protest at the Arrigoni Bridge despite the event having been cancelled due to construction.
-They lied down in the center of the bridge, blocking traffic on both sides.
+Around two dozen people attended a protest at the Arrigoni Bridge despite the event's cancellation due to construction.
+They lay down in the center of the bridge, blocking traffic on both sides.

 Shelton

 More than 120 people gathered at the Huntington Green for a protest on May 31.

 Southington

 Hundreds gathered for a protest on June 1 at the town green.